Witness: ‘Al Bashir office manager handed out millions of Euros in Sudan’

 He said that he expects the ousted president to be convicted for “the minor financial crimes he has been indicted for”.
 Fadlallah asserts that should Al Bashir be convicted by a court in Sudan, he will first have to serve his sentence in a Sudanese prison before he can be extradited to face the International Criminal Court (ICC) in The Hague.

-Al Bashir has been wanted by the ICC since 2009 for alleged atrocities during the war in Darfur that started in 2003,in which some 300,000 were killed and 2.7 million were displaced.
+Al Bashir has been wanted by the ICC since 2009 for alleged atrocities during the war in Darfur that started in 2003, in which at least 300,000 people were killed and 2.7 million other were displaced.

 Our editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.